-Bonds are particularly suited for providing the capital for the long-term The success of climate policies has environmental infrastructure required to build a low-carbon, climateresilient economy.
+Bonds are particularly suited for providing the capital for the long-term environmental infrastructure required to build a low-carbon, climateresilient economy.
 The extra upfront investments are often balanced by much lower operating costs, particularly in the building, energy, industrial and transport sectors.